premail/premail/README.md

 Within each design directory, you'll find the following:

 - `index.hbs`: This file includes all the component files.
-You shouldn't normally need to edit this unless you are re-ordering the structure or changing the `lang` value.
+You shouldn't normally need to edit this unless you are re-ordering the structure.
 - `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body.
 - `structure`: This directory holds files that may _sometimes_ change in each email -- top and bottom navigation menus, social media links, and the footer area.
-- `theme`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project, and a `themeConfig.yaml` file controlling options specific to this theme.
+- `theme`: In order to render bulletproof email code, MJML sets some styles directly on elements, and uses inlined CSS on others.
+To make it easier to quickly create a new design, or slightly alter an existing one, look at `themeConfig.yaml` in this folder.
+Here are all the most common styles for a design, which we then map automatically to the appropriate locations in MJML and CSS.
+If there are styles you want to add or change that you don't find listed in `themeConfig.yaml`, your next stop should be the included CSS files in this directory -- they are extensively commented to guide you.
+If the styles aren't in the CSS, as a last stop look at the `index.hbs` file in the root design directory to see what MJML is setting directly.
 - `dist`: This directory contains the output `index.html` (and optionally a plain-text `index.txt` file) for you to use.